Walter Liggett: Early life

+Career

 After leaving college, Walter Liggett worked for a succession of newspapers in Saint Paul, Skagway, Alaska, Pasco, Washington, and in New York City.
-Although for years he was a card carrying member of the American Socialist Party, Liggett did not consider himself a Marxist.
+Although for years he was a card-carrying member of the American Socialist Party, Liggett did not consider himself a Marxist.
 Rather, he was a sort of old-school Mid-Western Populist-Socialist.
 Beginning in 1915, he was active in the Nonpartisan League of North Dakota, and during World War I, he became the managing editor of the Press Bureau of the Nonpartisan League.

-Liggett campaigned with U.S. Representative Charles August Lindbergh, Sr. against United States involvement in the First World War and was the speechwriter and secretary for the elder Lindbergh when he ran for governor of Minnesota in the Republican primary in 1918 as the write-in Farmer-Labor candidate.
+Liggett campaigned with U.S. Representative Charles August Lindbergh (born Carl Månsson) against United States involvement in the First World War and was the speechwriter and secretary for the elder Lindbergh when he ran for governor of Minnesota in the Republican primary in 1918 as the write-in Farmer-Labor candidate.
 Liggett was in the Committee that founded and established the Farmer-Labor Party in the period between 1918 and 1920.

-In 1921 he accompanied Senator Edwin Fremont Ladd, a Nonpartisan League candidate, to Washington D.C. as his secretary and speechwriter.
+In 1921 he accompanied Senator Edwin Fremont Ladd, a Nonpartisan League candidate, to Washington, D.C. as his secretary and speechwriter.
 Senator Ladd was the model for the Frank Capra film Mr. Smith Goes to Washington.
 In the 1920s in the midst of massive journalistic output, Liggett was active in efforts to free Sacco and Vanzetti and Thomas Mooney.

-In 1929-1930, he vaulted to national prominence with a series of articles for Plain Talk magazine which described the corruption wrought by Prohibition on American cities such as Washington, D.C., Boston and Minneapolis.
-When Congress held its first ever hearings on the efficacy of Prohibition in February 1930, Liggett was the first witness called to testify, for the simple reason that he was the most knowledgable person in America on the subject of how the national experiment in Prohibition was not working.
+In 1929–1930, he vaulted to national prominence with a series of articles for Plain Talk magazine which described the corruption wrought by Prohibition on American cities such as Washington, D.C., Boston and Minneapolis.
+When Congress held its first ever hearings on the efficacy of Prohibition in February 1930, Liggett was the first witness called to testify, for the simple reason that he was the most knowledgeable person in America on the subject of how the national experiment in Prohibition was not working.
 For this series of articles, Walter Liggett was nominated for the Pulitzer Prize in 1931.

 During the 1932 Presidential election, Liggett published a negative biography of Herbert Hoover, The Rise of Herbert Hoover.
 Although the book lacked an Index, it remains probably the best critical, detailed biography of Herbert Hoover.
-Walter Liggett's interactions with Herbert Hoover dated back to the Russian famine of 1921 when, as head of a relief organization in tandem with Ludwig Martens, an actual Soviet Agent, he was investigated for possible Soviet ties by the Federal Bureau of Investigation on Hoover's behest as Secretary of Commerce.
+Walter Liggett's interactions with Herbert Hoover dated back to the Russian famine of 1921 when, after being hired as head of a famine relief organization by Ludwig Martens, a Soviet spy under diplomatic cover, Liggett was investigated as a possible CHEKA mole by the Federal Bureau of Investigation at Hoover's request as Secretary of Commerce.

 Before he returned to Minnesota and the polemical battle that ended his life, the literary output of Walter Liggett was simply enormous.
 He wrote scores upon scores of articles in newspapers and magazines as well as four books.
-His literary style was mid-way between the classical American Prose of Mark Twain and the lean, mean 'Modern' journalism of Ernest Hemingway.
+His literary style was mid-way between the classical American Prose of Mark Twain and the 'Modern' journalism of Ernest Hemingway.
 Unfortunately for posterity, most of his literary output was printed on pulp paper, and very little of it has been digitized.